-A lot of people have special reasons why they want to lose weight and once this reason doesn’t become special to you as well, they would not be motivated to come to your gym every morning or when they are free.
+A lot of people have special reasons why they want to lose weight and if this reason doesn’t become special to you as well, they would not be motivated to come to your gym every morning or when they are free.

 · Lack of personalization

 A lot of people go to the gym for very personal reasons.
-Because of this, when training and coaching are not designed to meet their personal reasons, they tend to give up.
+Because of this, when training and coaching are not designed to meet their reasons, they tend to give up.

 Going the extra mile to get to know your members, tracking and reminding them of their progress, and checking up on them will pay in both the short and long term.